 Victims of Identity Theft

 Creditworthy consumers with high incomes are the preferred target of identity thieves, but almost anyone is a potential victim.
 It is impossible for you to totally eliminate the possibility of falling victim to identity fraud.
 To lessen the chance of becoming a victim, keep a tight rein on your personal information, get off telemarketing lists, stop businesses from sharing your private information, dispose of sensitive documents safely, and closely monitor your finances.

 Legal Protections Against Identity Theft

-Under Minnesota and federal law, a person who knowingly transfers, possesses, or uses an identity that is not the person’s own, with the intent to commit, aid, or abet any unlawful activity, is guilty of felony identity theft.
-In Minnesota, the maximum prison term and/or fine for violating the identity theft statute varies depending on the number and type of victims and amount of money stolen.
+Under Minnesota and federal law, a person who knowingly transfers, possesses, or uses an identity that is not the person’s own to further any unlawful activity is guilty of felony identity theft.
+In Minnesota, the maximum prison term and/or fine for violating the identity theft statute is 20 years, and the actual sentence varies depending on the number and type of victims and amount of money stolen.
 Though laws exist to help prosecute identity theft, prevention is better.
 The following are some of the laws that provide protection against identity theft:

-The Truth in Lending Act limits your liability for unauthorized credit card charges on lost or stolen cards to $50 per account.
+- The Truth in Lending Act limits your liability for unauthorized credit card charges on lost or stolen cards to $50 per account.
 If you notify your card issuer before the thief’s unauthorized use, your liability will be $0.
-Therefore, if a company tries to sell you a credit card “protection” against unauthorized charges, you don’t need it.
-The federal law already protects you from significant monetary liability.
+If a company tries to sell you a credit card “protection” against unauthorized charges, you don’t need it—federal law already protects you from significant monetary liability.